Capacitated spatial clustering with multiple constraints and attributes: The PACK method

-\textbf{Capacity.} Both lower and upper capacity constraints can be applied for controlling the amount of weight assigned to the centers.
+\textbf{Capacity.} Both lower and upper capacity constraints can be applied for controlling the amount of weight assigned to a center.
 Depending on the upper and lower limits, this constraint can be used for both balancing the data and constraining only either too large or too small clusters.

-Further, as typical in location-allocation literature, PACK allows the capacity constraint and the loss function to have different constants ($a_i$ and $w_i$, respectively).
+Further, PACK allows the capacity constraint and the loss function to have different constants ($a_i$ and $w_i$, respectively).
 This allows, for example, applying a location preference for the objective function but not for the capacity limits.

 \textbf{Outliers.} PACK identifies outliers by applying the bi-criterion approach \citep{Tseng07, Charikar01}.
 Instead of assigning a constant outlier penalty $\lambda_o$ for each point, we use a penalty that is proportional to the weight of the point, $\lambda_o w'_i$.
-As a result, the capacity limits permitting, a point is assigned as an outlier if $d(x_i,c_j) > \lambda_o$.
+As a result, the capacity limits permitting, a point is assigned as an outlier if $d(x^*_i,c^*_j) > \lambda_o$.
 Hence, the selection depends on the distance to the clusters and not on the weight of the point.

-\textbf{Selecting the number of centers.} PACK supports both the elbow approach as well as the opening cost approach for selecting the number of centers $k$.

-In the elbow approach, the objective function (\ref{lossOurs}) is minimized with a range of $k$'s.
-The $k$ for which the value of the objective function appears to have an "elbow" can subsequently be selected as the number of centers.
-However, if no capacity constraints are applied, the minimizing value of the objective function is a nonincreasing function of the number of centers.
-With a lower capacity limit, the objective function may however increase with a higher number of centers, as with a large number of centers, it may be difficult to obey the lower capacity limit.

-The opening cost approach sets a price $\lambda_k$ for opening a new center.
-Accordingly, PACK adds a penalty $\lambda_k k$ to the loss function (\ref{lossOurs}).
-PACK optimizes the penalized loss function first by minimizing the loss function without the opening cost penalty with a range of $k$s (see Section~\ref{BlockCoord}), and then choosing the $k$ with the smallest value of the penalized objective function.
-The result depends on the value of $\lambda_k$, but the relationship is not obvious or easy to predict.
-We propose to evade this difficulty by employing a wide range of $\lambda_k$s and using the one that produces the lowest value of the objective function with most of the used values.